Greer Twiss: Works

 His works are in the Auckland Art Gallery Toi o Tāmaki.
 He participated in many exhibitions including Volume and Form, Singapore; Content/Context at Shed 11 - Museum of New Zealand Te Papa Tongarewa; and Aspects of Recent New Zealand Art, Auckland City Art Gallery.
 He was the subject of two retrospective presentations by the City Gallery Wellington and by the Auckland Art Gallery.
 His work, Flight Trainer for Albatross, stands at the entrance of the Auckland viaduct on Princes Wharf. and his large-scale bronze Karangahape Road Fountain has been a fixture of Pigeon Park at the intersection of Karangahape Road and Symonds Street since 1969.
+A steel and bronze cast work Link is mounted in the Auckland University medical school building.

 Honours and recognition

 Twiss was a guest contributor to the sculpture park at the Seoul Olympics.
 In the 2002 Queen's Birthday and Golden Jubilee Honours, Twiss was appointed an Officer of the New Zealand Order of Merit, for services to sculpture.
 In 2011, he received an Arts Foundation Icon Award.